install.packages("devtools")

 type = "source")

-Each ingestr function to read in data starts with ingest_ to make autocomplete easier.
+to make autocomplete easier.
 We are targetting any source of environmental data that returns data in a standard format: native sensor files, delimited outputs, HTML tables, PDF tables, Excel sheets, API returns, …

 Running any ingest function will read in the data and format the data into a clean R data.frame.
-Column names are taken directly from the data file, and users have the option to read the header information into a temporary file that can then be loaded using ingest_header().
+Column names are taken directly from the data file, and users have the option to read the header information into a temporary file that can then be loaded using ingest_header()

 All data and header data that are read in will have the data source appended to the data as a column called input_source.